CommandPost/CommandPost-Website/index.md

 It has basic support for **Adobe After Effects 2020** and later.

 It has limited experimental support for **DaVinci Resolve 16.2.7** and later.
+If there's enough interest/sponsorship, we hope to offer much better Resolve support in the future.

 If you're using an earlier version of Final Cut Pro, you can use an [older version of CommandPost](https://github.com/CommandPost/CommandPost/releases/tag/1.2.16).